 1 This is a follow-up letter to the one that I sent to Mr. Sullivan on June 29, 1991 (which can be accessed at that date on the Timeline).

+2 I did not include the attachments to the subject letter in the adjoining PDF file.
+However, they can be accessed at their corresponding dates within the Timeline.
 3 The secret to my success?
 I have no secret.
 The recipe is strewn all over Berberian Mystery Theatre.
 All you gotta do is get a hold of some top-notch attorneys.
 Then you sue someone like Haig Berberian (who has hundreds of millions of dollars) and an entity like Wells Fargo Bank (which has billions of dollars).
 Make sure that there are some of the same players in your case as those in Ernest & Julio Gallo v.
 Joseph Gallo.
 Additionally, see to it that both cases have intriguing commonalities, fraud and deceit-wise, such as a surprise enigmatic “res judicata” (a very uncommon defense, yet common to both Berberian v.
 Berberian and Gallo v.
 Gallo).
 However, for the defense/doctrine of res judicata to stick (and covertly ruin your life), make certain that crooked judges hear your case as they wink and nod to counsel on both sides (or just one side as in the case of Gallo v.
 Gallo).
 All of the foregoing is for starters.
 Then, in one way or another, you drag the IRS and FTB into the mix, who are probably already involved, given all of the money and laws being pricked, pushed, poked, prodded and parsed.
 But, if you do it like me, in your explosion of letter-writing, your inventory of subjects raised must include a whole lotta yapping and yakking about the legal and financial shenanigans that the IRS (and FTB) doesn’t want to hear about, such that some of the agents involved can remain on the take (reaping their reward sometime down the line when no one is looking).
 And make sure that the IRS knows that if they do decide to haul you in for an audit or for any other reason, you intend to video/audio record said session (allowed under IRS law).
 And sweeten the deal by mentioning that the entire event, audio and video and a transcription thereof will be posted on the Internet.
 Much of the foregoing is simple Conspiracy/Greed 101.
 It’s no biggie.-“Follow the money,” as they say.
 Then you’re home free.
 You’ll see neither hide nor hair of the IRS nor hear from the FTB in any meaningful way for at least thirty (30) years.
 Ta-dah!